 The resource flow computer solves this problem by keeping most communication among the active stations local.
 First, note that communication between active stations should normally be completed in less than a cycle.
-With the forwarding bus architecture of the invention, most of the time a given active station will only communicate with the number of active stations in a forwarding span, much smaller than the total number of active stations.
-Further, it is likely that chip layout optimizations can be performed to keep the total forwarding span length of a single bus short, taking up a fraction of a dimension of a chip, and thereby keeping the cycle time small.
+With the forward-40 active station; see FIG. 9 for a structural view.
+We now ing bus architecture of the invention, most of the time a given active station will only communicate with the number of active stations in a forwarding span, much smaller than the total number off active stations.
+Further, it is likely that chip layout optimizations can be performed to keep the total for- 45 warding span length of a single bus short, taking up a fraction of a dimension of a chip, and thereby keeping the cycle time

-Active Station Overview: The concept and implementation of an active station are novel and central to the operation of the resource flow computer.
-The active station is based on the 40 classic Tomasulo reservation station (see "An Efficient Algorithm for Exploiting Multiple Arithmetic Units" by R. M. Tomasulo, IBM Journal of Research and Development, vol. 11, pp 25-33, January 1967), but has significantly more functionality.
-Like a reservation station, the main function is to 45 snoop or look at one or more buses carrying the results of the computation from the processing elements, snarfing or copying the information from a bus into the station's own storage.
-A reservation station snarfs the data when the register address on a bus is equal to the contents of one of the station's source 50 address registers.
-In a reservation, station the corresponding instruction is fired (i.e., sent to a processing element) when all of its sources have been snarfed.
+Active Station Overview: The concept and implementation of an active station are novel and central to the operation of the 50 resource flow computer.
+The active station is based on the classic Tomasulo reservation station (see "An Efficient Algorithm for Exploiting Multiple Arithmetic Units" by R. M. Tomasulo, IBM Journal of Research and Development, vol. 11, pp 25-33, January 1967), but has significantly more func- 55 tionality.
+Like a reservation station, the main faction is to snoop or look at one or more buses carrying the results of the computation from the processing elements, snarfing or copying the information from a bus into the station's own storage.
+A reservation station snarfs the data when the register address 60 on a bus is equal to the contents of one of the station's source address registers.
+In a reservation station the corresponding instruction is fired (i.e., sent to a processing element) when all of its sources have been snarfed.

-Active, stations differ in the following respects:
+Active stations differ in the following respects:

-- 1. Time tags and ISA register addresses are used instead of 55 the arbitrary renaming addresses in the Tomasulo algorithm.
+1. Time tags and ISA register addresses are used instead of the arbitrary renaming addresses in the Tomasulo algorithm.

 The Tomasulo algorithm does not explicitly represent time in its reservation stations; correct execution order is maintained by having computations chained to follow the data flow of the code in the window.
-The resource flow computer's use of time 60 tags allows it to dynamically change both the ordering of instructions and when instructions get new data. - 2.
-There are three more conditions for snarfing data for a total of four conditions; for each source in the active station, the conditions are: - (a) the broadcast register address must equal the source address (same as before);
+The resource flow computer's use of time tags allows it to dynamically change both the ordering of instructions and when instructions get new data.

-- (b) the broadcast register value must be different from the current value of the source; - (c) the broadcast time tag must be less than the time tag of the source (the latter is equal to the time tag of the station); - (d) and the broadcast time tag must be greater than or equal to the time tag of the last datum snarfed for the source.
+- 2. There are three more conditions for snarfing data for a total of four conditions; for each source in the active station; the conditions are: - (a) the broadcast register address must equal the source address (same as before); - (b) the broadcast register value must be different, from the current value of the source; - (c) the broadcast time tag must be less than the time tag of the source (the latter is equal to the time tag of the station); - (d) and the broadcast time tag must be greater than or equal to the time tag of the last datum snarfed for the source.